Skip links

 Here is a sample Software Engineer archetype we developed for Uber.

-Software Engineer archetype
+Software engineering archetype

 As you can see, each type of person has a different engagement archetype based on perception and behavior.
 Managers must understand every employees’ perception of the meaning of work to ensure engagement.